rethinkdb/www/_posts/2015-07-31-temperature-sensors-and-a-side-of-pi.md

 I wasn't sure what I wanted to do for my first hardware project but having a Raspberry Pi gave me a great place to start.
 I knew though that if I kept worrying about voltages and GPIO pins I would never get started.
-So I took a leap and went to [Adafruit.com][adafruit] and purchased my first tempeature and humidity sensor.
+So I took a leap and went to [Adafruit.com][adafruit] and purchased my first temperature and humidity sensor.
 I choose the [AM2302][am2302] because of the support I found on the Adafruit website and the special Python-wrapped C libraries which Adafruit had already written and put up on Github.